-British Literature – A Full Year High School Course is a curriculum that can meet the need.
+British Literature – One Year of High School Reading and Thinking is a curriculum that can meet the need.

 British Literature High School Study Guides

 We want our homeschoolers to read great books.
 Not only that, we want them to think great thoughts!

 While we are at it, how about critical thinking skills?
 They are so important for life.
 Therefore, reading books that help teens hone those skills is FUN as well as wise.

 Our teens like to have a curriculum made up of British Literature high school study guides that build critical thinking skills.
 This serves them well AND makes learning engaging.